 This is a more efficient way to approach the situation.
 We can have all of our data in the same request – JSON, picture, video.

-- No need of synchronization – everything is sent together
+- No need for synchronization – everything is sent together

-- Transactional behaviour is easier to achieve.
-You still may need to write additional logic to revert previous data changes, if you store your binaries in а place other than your database (which is the commonly accepted best practice).
+- Transactional behavior is easier to achieve.
+You may still need to write additional logic to revert previous data changes if you store your binaries in а place other than your database (which is the commonly accepted best practice).

 - The complexity of implementation – it may vary depending on the used technologies

-My weapon of choice for this situation is using Multipart HTTP requests.
-It may take longer to implement them initially, but having a clearer idea of how to handle the transactions is worth it.
+My weapons of choice for this situation are Multipart HTTP requests.
+They may take longer to initially implement, but having a clearer idea of how to handle the transactions is worth it.

 Easier Said Than Done?

-In order to establish multipart request communication, we need the following steps:
+In order to establish multipart request communication, we need to perform the following steps: